A man developed strange yellow streaks all over his body while on a 'carnivore' diet.

 In the above case, this man consumed up to 4kg of fatty foods every day.
 He even added fat to his hamburgers.
 His cholesterol level was over 1,000mg/dL, more than 5 times the recommended level for adults.

-His eating habits and high cholesterol levels caused him to develop yellow patches on his skin as cholesterol overloaded his blood.
-In some areas of his body, the buildup was so great that the cholesterol began to "spit" through his skin.
+His eating habits and high cholesterol levels left him with yellow patches on his skin as cholesterol overloaded his blood.
+In some areas of his body, the buildup was so great that cholesterol began to "spit" through his skin.

-Doctors diagnosed him with xanthelasma, also known as periocular xanthelasma.
-The condition typically appears around the eyes but can also appear elsewhere on the body.
+Doctors diagnosed him with xanthelasma, also known as xanthelasma around the eyes.
+The condition usually appears around the eyes but can also appear elsewhere on the body.

 Previous research has linked xanthelasma to other medical conditions, including diabetes, thyroid disease, high blood fats or cholesterol.
 Although the yellow streaks are not painful, they can only be removed with special surgery, even if the person has changed and is eating normally.

 High cholesterol is also linked to a number of other health problems, such as heart disease, stroke, and kidney disease.
-There is also evidence that high cholesterol levels that clog blood vessels can promote the growth of cancer and may even increase the risk of dementia (memory loss).
+There is also evidence that high cholesterol, which clogs blood vessels, can promote the growth of cancer, and may even increase the risk of dementia (memory loss).

-Hopefully the man in question can adjust to a healthier diet as advised by his doctor even though he says the carnivore diet has helped him lose weight, have more energy and be more alert.
+Hopefully the man in question was able to adjust to a healthier diet on the advice of his doctor, even though he said the carnivore diet helped him lose weight, have more energy, and be more alert.

 The study was published in the journal JAMA Cardiology .